MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-3-analyze-large-data.md

 	bigDataDir <- "C:/MRS/Data"

 ## Preparing the sample data

 Airline on-time performance data for the years 1987 through 2008 was used in the American Statistical Association Data Expo in 2009 ([http://stat-computing.org/dataexpo/2009/](http://stat-computing.org/dataexpo/2009/)).
 ASA describes the data set as follows:

 > The data consists of flight arrival and departure details for all commercial flights within the USA, from October 1987 to April 2008.
 This is a large dataset: there are nearly 120 million records in total, and takes up 1.6 gigabytes of space compressed and 12 gigabytes when uncompressed.

 Data by month can be downloaded as comma-delimited text files from the Research and Innovative Technology Administration (RITA) of the Bureau of Transportation Statistics web site ([http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236](http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236)).
 Data from 1987 through 2012 has been imported into an .xdf file named *AirOnTime87to12.xdf*.
 This file is available for download [online](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).
 (Windows users should download *AirOnTime87to12.zip*; Linux users *AirOnTime87to12.tar.gz*.)
 A much smaller subset containing 7% of the observations for the variables used in this example is also available as *AirOnTime7Pct.xdf*.
 This subsample contains a little over 10 million rows of data, so has about 60 times the rows of the smaller subsample used in the previous example.
 More information on this data set can be found in the help file:

 	?AirOnTime87to12

-To follow the examples in this section at your own computer, you need to download one or both of these data sets.
+To follow the examples on your own computer, please download one or both of these data sets.

 Specify the correct location of your downloaded data for the *bigDataDir* variable: